mabrains/gdsfactory-generic-pdk/klayout/lvs/README.md

 ## Usage

-You have the option to execute the GenericPDK-LVS through either a Python script via the command-line interface (CLI) or by the Klayout graphical user interface (GUI), as detailed in the subsequent usage sections.
+You have the option to execute the GenericPDK-LVS through either a Python script via the command-line interface [CLI](#cli) or by the Klayout graphical user interface [GUI](#gui), as detailed in the subsequent usage sections.

 ### CLI